 Companies are finding it difficult to keep up with rising demand and evolving consumer expectations of the emerging landscape.
 For many, the existing operational capacity can’t bear the brunt of the surge in eCommerce, or it’s simply stretched too thin to handle it.

 If companies with limited capacity are to tackle these challenges, they will have to change the way they operate their delivery services.

-A big part of that will involve managing delivery logistics more efficiently.
+A big part of that will involve answering the question: Are you still manually planning deliveries?

 From optimizing the way orders are received, prepared, and tracked, to how they are delivered.
 Not to mention how the process is automated and adjusted to scale.

 So, even when demand seems to flood your capacity, there are more than a few steps you can take to keep your head above the water.

 The simplest way to handle deliveries is to complete them one at a time.
 But when the amount of orders is overflowing your capacity, it isn’t the best use of the available resources.

 Order batching is a far better alternative, instead.
 It allows you to group multiple orders into one delivery run, which is particularly useful during peak delivery periods.

 Typically, organizations group two or more orders based on their shared drop-off location or estimated times of arrival (ETA).
 For example, restaurants and dark kitchens can batch lunch orders and set arrival times 5-10 minutes apart for three locations in the same city area.